ejbaq49/sqlalchemy-challenge/README.md

   * change SUM to AVG in grouping to see if graph gets closer to instructions
 * correct the "/api/v1.0/stations" route to only return station names
 * TODO: "Use Pandas to calcualte the summary statistics for the precipitation data"
 * which queries needed the joins?
+The one where you output the "stations in the dataset"
 * ~plot 2 doesn't quite look like the example~
+* "active stations"?  where the hell is this??
+* the class seems to be using a single station for the app queries???
+* add the "tobs" route in app.py